adityakumar1309/learning/oops_concepts/multithreading.md

 We create a class that extends the java.lang.Thread class.
 This class overrides the run() method available in the Thread class.
 A thread begins its life inside run() method.
 We create an object of our new class and call start() method to start the execution of a thread.
 Start() invokes the run() method on the Thread object.

-// Java code for thread creation by extending
-// the Thread class

   class MultithreadingDemo extends Thread
   {